Welcome New Member

 - For payments by check, please have your member identification number, bank routing number and account number ready.

 - Please note: Community Health Options is no longer accepting credit card payments.

 How do I set up, edit, or delete my auto pay plan?

-We've put together a quick guide to show you how to set up, edit, or delete your auto pay plan.
+We've put together a quick guide, and video to show you how to set up, edit, or delete your auto pay plan.

 Understanding how to navigate your health plan can be difficult.
 We want to make sure you have access to important information about your plan.
 The following links contain important information you should know about your plan.